Secretary tel: 020 7188 8877

-Mr Adnan Al-Kaisy is the clinical lead and consultant at the pain management and neuromodulation centre at Guy’s and St Thomas' Hospital.
-He trained in chronic pain medicine at The Walton Centre, Liverpool for Neurology and Neurosurgery and has a fellowship in Chronic Pain Management at University of Toronto Hospital.
+Dr Adnan Al-Kaisy is currently clinical lead of the pain management and neuromodulation centre at Guy’s and St Thomas’ NHS Foundation Trust.
+He trained in chronic pain medicine at The Walton Centre for Neurology and Neurosurgery, Liverpool.
+He has a fellowship in chronic pain management at University of Toronto Hospital, Canada.

 Education and training

 - Fellow of Interventional Pain Practice, World Institution of Pain 2009

 - FPMRCA, Royal College of Anaesthetists, England 2007